 LESS THAN SIGNIFICANT IMPACT.
 The project area is situated within a canyon between the Chino Hills to the north and the Santa Ana Mountains to the south.
 These areas are considered wildlands and are subject to wildland fire.
 Additionally, the project area contains vegetation that is flammable and has experienced wildfire in the recent past.
 However, the proposed project involves the implementation of a Class I Bikeway and Riding and Hiking Trail and does not include any habitable structures that would be adjacent to or intermixed with wildlands.
-Although the proposed project is anticipated to result in an increased number of bike/trail users, including increased maintenance activities, maintenance and use of the facilities and amenities would be related to recreational purposes only and therefore would be intermittent and temporary.
+Although the proposed project is anticipated to result in an increased number of bike/trail users and increased maintenance activities, maintenance and use of the facilities would be related to intermittent and temporary recreational purposes only.
+In addition, the use of construction equipment will comply with, County and State procedures and guidelines to prevent any fire-related hazards.
 Therefore, wildland fire-related impacts would be less than significant.
 This issue will not be analyzed further in the EIR.